Carina-P/ms3-best-books/test/TESTS.md

         - Press "Submit"-button
 - Expected outcome
     - Redirected to homepage with A welcome-message in the top.
+    - Check in database that the user David is added to users collection.

 - Testing use case **US_0014**, As a user I want to log in to the system: